 No membership fee is refundable. (j)

-Any member of the Association who have held post as Honorary member, Life Member or Patron of the Association and provided that they have rendered valuable services on the Managing Committee or who have rendered services to the Association, and have contributed a minimum of £100.00 (One hundred pounds) at any one time as a general donation to the Association and undertakes to abide by the Constitution of the Association, shall be entitled to be elected as a Trustee.
+Any member of the Association who has held post as an Honorary member, Life Member or Patron of the Association and provided that they have rendered valuable services on the Managing Committee or who have rendered services to the Association, and have contributed a minimum of £100.00 (One hundred pounds) at any one time as a general donation to the Association and undertakes to abide by the Constitution of the Association, shall be entitled to be elected as a Trustee.

 In order to qualify for the election and the post of a Trustee the person must fulfill the following criteria:

-The person is at least of a matured age (unless otherwise approved by the General Body).
+The person is at least 25 years of age and has capacity (unless otherwise approved by the General Body).

 The person is a permanent resident of the London, United Kingdom.

+Where the committee &/or trustees agree, an application for a specialist post (such as, but not limited to Treasurer or Trustee) from a social member would be considered for election by members

 THE RIGHTS OF MEMBERS All members: